lmjohns3/theanets/docs/creating.rst

 models are certainly possible, ``theanets`` only tries to handle the common cases with built-in model classes.
 (If you want to define a new type of model, see :ref:`creating-customizing`.)

-In ``theanets``, a network model is a subclass of :class:`Network
-<theanets.feedforward.Network>`.
-Its primary defining characteristics are the
-``error`` property and the implementation of :func:`Network.setup_vars()
-<theanets.feedforward.Network.setup_vars>`.

-The ``error`` method defines the error function for the model, as a function of the output of the network (and any internal symbolic variables that the model defines).
-The error is an important (and sometimes the only) component of the loss that model trainers attempt to minimize during the learning process.

-The ``setup_vars`` method defines the variables that the network requires for computing an error value.
-All variables that are required to compute the loss must be defined in this method.

-In the brief discussion below, we assume that the network has some set of parameters :math:`\theta`.
-In the feedforward pass, the network computes some function of its inputs :math:`x` using these parameters; we represent this feedforward function using the notation :math:`F_\theta(x)`.

 Autoencoder
 -----------